 Of course, it’s best to dress modestly whether you choose to wear saris and salwar, or trousers and t-shirts.

-Your legs should be fully covered and I opted for nothing with sleeves shorter than t-shirt length.
-We have seen many foreign women out in more revealing clothes (like tank tops or tight yoga pants) and no one seemed to give them a second glance.
+For women, your legs should be fully covered and I felt comfortable in t-shirts but did not feel like tank tops or sleeveless shirts were appropriate.
+However, we did see many foreign women out in more revealing clothes (like tank tops or tight yoga pants) and no one seemed to give them a second glance.

-We’ve also seen plenty of local women in jeans and t-shirts or in just-above-the-knee skirts – though they do tend to be younger women.
+We also saw plenty of local women in jeans and t-shirts or in just-above-the-knee skirts – though this does tend to be just the younger women.

 - An inexpensive sari for every day of the week